Welcome to Public Works

 I hope you find our website interesting and useful.
 Please visit our website often, as new content and features are added regularly.
 And, of course, I welcome your thoughts and ideas on how we can improve our website and Public Works operations in general.

-Mike joins the City as the Director of Public Works with daily oversight of the Public Works Department and budget responsibility over Engineering and Planning, Building Inspection, Code Enforcement, Drainage Administration, Drainage Maintenance, Utility Administration, Water and Sewer Utilities, Street Maintenance, Fleet Maintenance, and Solid Waste.
+Greg joins the City as the Director of Public Works with daily oversight of the Public Works Department and budget responsibility over Engineering and Planning, Building Inspection, Code Enforcement, Drainage Administration, Drainage Maintenance, Utility Administration, Water and Sewer Utilities, Street Maintenance, Fleet Maintenance and Solid Waste.
 Major responsibilities as Director of Public Works also include development of the five-year plan for Capital Improvement Projects, development or review of all engineering plans, and management of all Public Works employees.

 203 E. Wheatland Road